Matt Stoecker ready to float his backpack and survey gear through a deep gorge pool while studying the wilds of Sespe Creek.

 Shaw Allen ascending from a deep pool and steelhead count.

 Stoecker Ecological is committed to minimizing our impact on the planet by using biodiesel as a transportation fuel source, using recycled materials as much as possible, utilizing non-capture fisheries population surveying methods, and promoting ecologically sustainable restoration planning and design.
-Since 2005 we have used over 1,100 gallons of B99 Biodiesel (mostly from recycled oil sources) traveling to and from, and while working on, every company project.
+Since 2005 we have used Biodiesel (B99), from recycled vegetable oil sources, to drive to and from company projects.
 We also volunteer time, equipment, and donate a portion of annual income to non-profit groups working to preserve our watersheds, wildlands, and communities.

 These have included: